Pradumnasaraf/candy/README.md

   candy [command]

 Available Commands:
-  JTY         Converts a JSON into YAML and output a output.yaml file YTJ         Converts a YAML into JSON and output a output.json file. help        Help about any command
+  JTY         Converts a JSON into YAML and output the result in output.yaml file YTJ         Converts a YAML into JSON and output the result in output.json file help        Help about any command
 ```